gintonicai/documentation/mvp/inference-subchain-guide/billing-and-usage.md

 #### Depositing Funds

-To deposit funds, call the 'deposit' endpoint of the GIN token smart contract.
-This process allows you to add GIN tokens to your account balance.
+To deposit funds, call the 'deposit' endpoint of the $GIN token smart contract.
+This process allows you to add $GIN to your account balance.

 ### Viewing Your Balance